pmkalshetti/ellipse_fitting/README.md

 # Ellipse Fitting
 A noisy data is sampled from a 2-D ellipse.
 The task is to estimate parameters of this ellipse from the data.

-The correspondences on the parametric curve are simultaneously minimized along with the ellipse parameters (`theta` in code) using Leverberg-Marquardt nonlinear optimizer.
+The correspondences on the parametric curve are simultaneously minimized along with the ellipse parameters (`theta` in code) using Leverberg-Marquardt (LM) nonlinear optimizer.
+The LM implementation is inspired from [tensorflow_graphics](https://github.com/tensorflow/graphics/blob/master/tensorflow_graphics/math/optimizer/levenberg_marquardt.py).

 Thanks to Andrew Fitzgibbon for this trick(http://www.fitzgibbon.ie/bmvc15_tutorial).